Document

 Quarterly update

-At month 6 the Council is forecasting an operational deficit of £0.04m.
-Parking income in the town centre car parks is lower than budgeted by £0.24m, and in Strategic planning difficulties in recruiting to the vacant land drainage post and additional spend on local plan consultancy create a total £0.24m forecast overspend.
-The cost of HVO fuel has reduced, offsetting some of this loss of income.
+At month 9 the Council is forecasting an operational surplus of £0.3m.
+Parking income in the town centre car parks is lower than budgeted by £0.13m, and in Strategic planning difficulties in recruiting to the vacant land drainage post and additional spend on local plan consultancy create a total £0.20m forecast overspend.
+Income from the pantomime performance at the Capitol and the reduced cost of HVO fuel have offset some of these additional costs and loss of income.
 There are also significant pressures on homelessness and benefits cases, partly offset by an increase in government funding for homelessness.
 Spending our reserves for social and wellbeing gain, without achieving a revenue return will increase the pressure over the medium term.
-Budget shortfalls of around £2m to £2.5m a year are forecast once we introduce p.a. a 1,2,3 food waste collection and the Capitol Theatre refurbishment.
-The migration of housing benefits to Universal Credit has started with 367 cases moved to date.
-A further 706 will be migrated by the end of 2024/25.
+Budget shortfalls of around £2m a year are forecast once we introduce p.a. a 1,2,3 food waste collection and the Capitol Theatre refurbishment.

 Target Risk